GeoscienceAustralia/dea-knowledge-hub/docs/_templates/external-data-v1.rst

           <div class="product-tab-table-of-contents"></div>

+       {% if valid_product_bands %}
        .. rubric:: Band specifications
           :name: bands
           :class: h2

-       A band represents an individual data layer in the product.
-The bands are standardised across all datasets of the product so that these datasets can be compared with each other and analysed using the same tools.
-Bands from this product can be inspected and loaded using `datacube` on the `DEA Sandbox <https://knowledge.dea.ga.gov.au/guides/setup/Sandbox/sandbox/>`_ or `NCI <https://knowledge.dea.ga.gov.au/guides/setup/NCI/basics/>`_, or can be accessed externally using the `DEA Explorer STAC API <https://knowledge.dea.ga.gov.au/guides/setup/gis/stac/>`_.
+       Bands are the distinct layers of data within a product.
+These bands are standardised across all datasets of the product so that the datasets can be compared and analysed easily.
+Bands can be analysed either by using the 'datacube' package on the `DEA Sandbox <https://knowledge.dea.ga.gov.au/guides/setup/Sandbox/sandbox/>`_ or `NCI <https://knowledge.dea.ga.gov.au/guides/setup/NCI/basics/>`_ or by using the `DEA Explorer STAC API <https://knowledge.dea.ga.gov.au/guides/setup/gis/stac/>`_.

        {% for product in valid_product_bands %}
        .. dropdown:: Bands in {{ product.name }}